Folding Robot

 - Anatoli Maroz - Role: Programmer

-Check out Tiny Alien on itch.io!
+Try out the game on itch.io!

-Tools & Software
+Tools & Softwares

 Icons below represent tools I've worked with.